dfedyachkina/language-quiz/README.md

 - **Add score to score worksheet**

     - Display a user's score and ask him if he would like to see the whole score.

 ![screenshot](documentation/features/feature07.png)

 - **Show score table**

-    - Display the whole score table and ask user if he would like to come back to menu.
+    - Display the whole score table and ask the user if he would like to come back to the menu.

 ![screenshot](documentation/features/feature08.png)

 - **Exit program**

     - Display a message to the user and stop the code.

 ![screenshot](documentation/features/feature09.png)

 ### Future Features

 - Level Language Quiz
-    - Add options to choose the hardness of quiz: Easy, Medium, Hard.
+    - Add options to choose the hardness of the quiz: Easy, Medium, Hard.
 - More languages
-    - Add more languages such as: Portuguese, Ukranian, Polish, Irish, Turkish.
+    - Add more languages, such as: Portuguese, Ukrainian, Polish, Irish, and Turkish.
 - Sort score by languages
     - Show score by chosen language

 ## Tools & Technologies Used